apache/wookie/widgets/templates/readme.txt

 ** Building the real widgets

-To build and deploy the Rave in Context widgets run "ant generate-widgets".
+To build and deploy the widgets run "ant generate-widgets", which will ask you which widget definitions directory you wish to generate from, or you can use "ant generate-all-widgets" to generate all known widgets.

 You can optionally add

 "-Dwidget.include=WIDGET_PATTERN"

 where "WIDGET_PATTERN" is an include pattern that describes which widgets should be generated and deployed.
 For example,

 "ant generate-widgets -Dwidget.include=*browse"

-will generate all widgets that have a name ending in "browse".
+will generate all widgets in a specified directory that have a name ending in "browse".

+You can also specify:

+"-Dwidget.definitions.dir=DIRECTORY"

+In order to prevent Ant asking you which directory to use (this only affects the "generate-widgets" target".